 For most clubs, the Vice President Education will assume the role of Base Camp manager in the Toastmasters Pathways learning experience.
-The Base Camp manager helps facilitate member progress by approving requests and tracking progress on Base Camp.
-The Club President, Vice President Education, and Club Secretary are the only club officers who have access to the Base Camp manager page; clubs must ensure that at least one of these officers is able to complete Base Camp manager tasks.
-More information can be found by going to the Pathways FAQ at www.toastmasters.org/Education/Pathways/FAQ.
+The Base Camp manager helps facilitate member progress by verifying education, approving requests, and tracking progress on Base Camp.
+The President, Vice President Education, and Secretary are the only club officers who have access to the Base Camp manager page; clubs must ensure that at least one of these officers is able to complete Base Camp manager tasks.
+More information can be found by going to our Pathways FAQ at www.toastmasters.org/Education/Pathways/FAQ.